nitrobotics-dev/loco-mujoco/examples/training_examples/jax_rl_mimic/README.md

 This command will:

 - Train the PPO agent on the Unitree H1 robot for 300 million steps (approximately 36 minutes on an RTX 3080 Ti).
+To get even smoother policies train it for longer!
 - Save the trained agent (as `GAILJax_saved.pkl` in the `outputs` folder).
 - Perform a final rendering of the trained policy.
 - Save a video of the rendering to the `LocoMuJoCo_recordings/` directory.